418-831-6464 [email protected]

-What is the optimum temperature for a piano?
+What is the optimal temperature for a piano?

 Tips for preserving your instrument

-Keeping a piano in the right conditions is essential to maintaining its sound quality and structure over the years.
-One of the key factors in preserving your instrument is rigorously controlling the temperature andhumidity of the environment in which it is placed.
-Here are our recommendations for ensuring the longevity of your piano.
+Maintaining a piano in proper condition is essential for preserving its sound quality and structure over the years.
+One of the key factors in preserving your instrument is to rigorously control the temperature and humidity of the environment where it is placed.
+Here are our recommendations to ensure the longevity of your piano.

 1. Ideal temperature for a piano

-The piano should be kept at a stable temperature, generally between 18°C and 22°C. Extreme variations can alter the wood, strings and internal mechanics of the instrument.
-Too low or too high a temperature can cause cracking or expansion of materials, affecting performance and tuning.
+The piano should be kept at a stable temperature, generally between 18°C and 22°C. Extreme variations can alter the wood, strings, and internal mechanics of the instrument.
+A temperature that is too low or too high can cause cracks or expand the materials, which affects performance and the tuning.

 2. Recommended humidity for a piano

 The ideal relative humidity for a piano is between 40% and 50%.
 If the air is too dry (less than 40%), the wood can dry out and crack.
-Conversely, too much humidity (over 50%) can cause the wood to swell, disturbing the internal mechanics and making tuning more difficult.
-The use of a humidifier or dehumidifier is strongly recommended to maintain these levels.
+Conversely, excessive humidity (more than 50%) can cause the wood to swell, disrupt the internal mechanics, and make tuning more difficult.
+Using a humidifier or dehumidifier is strongly recommended to maintain these levels.

 3. Avoid sudden changes

 Pianos are particularly sensitive to rapid changes in temperature and humidity.
-These changes can stress the wood and other materials, potentially damaging the instrument over time.
+These changes can stress the wood and other materials, which could damage the instrument over time.

-It's also important to keep the piano away from draughts, direct heat sources such as radiators, and direct sunlight.
-These factors can lead to premature deterioration of the instrument.
+It is also important to place the piano away from drafts, direct heat sources such as radiators, and direct sunlight.
+These factors can lead to premature degradation of the instrument.

-By following these tips, you'll protect your piano effectively, prolong its life and maintain optimum sound quality.
+By following these tips, you will effectively protect your piano and extend its lifespan while maintaining optimal sound quality.